Focused Searches

 Constructing Free Term Searches with MeSH (Scope Notes) – Ovid MEDLINE

-How to use the MeSH thesaurus’s scope notes to build up lists of free term search expressions associated with your MeSH terms and thereby increase their coverage
+How to use the MeSH thesaurus’s scope notes to build up lists of free term search expressions associated with your MeSH terms.

 Ovid MEDLINE